Support Resources For Lewy Body Dementia Patients And Caregivers

 Looking for support for the challenges of Lewy body dementia can be overwhelming, but there are organizations dedicated to providing information, resources, and support for those affected by it.
 Below are a few examples.

-The Lewy Body Dementia Association
+The Lewy Body Dementia Association: Support for LBD

 The Lewy Body Dementia Association (LBDA) is a 501(c)(3) nonprofit organization committed to raising awareness about risk factors, supporting individuals with Lewy body dementia and their caregivers, and promoting research advances.
 Founded by caregivers, LBDA offers resources such as a helpline, educational materials, and support group directories.
 The association emphasizes diversity, equity, and inclusion in research and aims to provide quality support and resources for finding clinical care.

-The Lewy Body Dementia Resource Center
+The Lewy Body Dementia Resource Center: Diagnosis and support for caregivers

 The Lewy Body Dementia Resource Center (LBDRC), a nonprofit organization, supports patients and their families by providing information about the condition, including symptoms and management strategies.
 Founded by former care partners of patients with Lewy body dementia, the center also offers educational programs and caregiver support groups.
 Their mission is to raise awareness of the disease among healthcare professionals and the public, advocate for research, and promote early diagnosis to improve quality of life.